-School Choice is designed for students who wish to attend a school other than their neighborhood school.
-School Choice offers students the option of applying to San Diego Unified School District schools outside of their neighborhood.
-Students may continue through the regular feeder pattern (elementary to middle school and middle to high school) without reapplying once accepted through the application process as long as space is available.
-No student transportation is provided with the School Choice program enrollment.
+School Choice offers students enrollment in a school other than their neighborhood school.
+Parents/guardians may apply to up to 3 San Diego Unified School District schools outside of their neighborhood.
+An electronic lottery is conducted and parents are notified of the outcome.
+Accepted students may continue through the regular feeder pattern (elementary to middle school and middle to high school) through graduation without reapplying once accepted as long as space is available.
+No student transportation is provided through the School Choice program.
 Parents must provide or make transportation arrangements.
-This also applies to neighborhood routes.

 School Choice

-Students who enroll in any School Choice program, including Choice, Magnet, and Voluntary Enrollment Exchange Program (VEEP), are encouraged to remain in the school or program through the end of each school year.
-Students enrolled in a School Choice program have the same rights and responsibilities as resident students.
+Students who enroll via Choice, including Magnet, and Voluntary Enrollment Exchange Program (VEEP), are encouraged to remain in the school or program through the end of the school year.
+Students enrolled via Choice have the same rights and responsibilities as resident students.

 Siblings

 Siblings of concurrently enrolled students receive the highest priority when a school choice application is submitted during the Priority Enrollment Options time period, prior to the school year desired.
-The priority time period for school year 2024-2025 begins on October 2, 2023 and ends on November 15, 2023.
 There is no "legacy" priority, or priority for siblings of pupils who have or will have already been promoted out of the school.

 Transfers

 Students may leave the program and return to the neighborhood school during the first four weeks of the school year.
-After that time period, the parent must complete a Transfer Request to Return to Neighborhood School form to return to their neighborhood school and have the approval of the neighborhood school administrator who must determine if space is available at the neighborhood school.
-The only exception to the policy is for students who have moved out of the transportation pattern and no longer have transportation to the school.
-They should enroll immediately into the neighborhood school.
+After that time period, the parent must complete a Transfer Request to Return to Neighborhood School form to return to their neighborhood school and have the approval of the neighborhood school administrator who must determine if space is available.
+The only exception to the policy is for students who have no access to transportation to the school of Choice.

 Relocation